nss-day-cohort-23/group-project-chatty-keds/README.md

 Create multiple modules that perform the following functions. :warning: The name of your global variable that gets augmented by the modules should be `Chatty`.

-1. :warning: `fetch.js`
+1. :white_check_mark: `fetch.js`
-   - Should load the JSON file and return the array of objects.
+   - :white_check_mark: Should load the JSON file and return the array of objects.
-1. :warning: `add.js`
+1. :white_check_mark: `add.js`
-   - `addMessage(id, string)` Should contain a function that accepts an element `id`, and the user message, and then add the user's message to the specified parent element.
+   - :white_check_mark: `addMessage(id, string)` Should contain a function that accepts an element `id`, and the user message, and then add the user's message to the specified parent element.
-     - Should also add the delete button.
+     - :alert: Should also add the delete button.
-   - :warning: Each message should be stored in a private array in this module
+   - :white_check_mark: Each message should be stored in a private array in this module called `Chatty`.
-   - `getMessages()` Should also expose a function to read all messages.
+   - :white_check_mark: `getMessages()` Should also expose a function to read all messages.
-   - `deleteMessage(id)` Should expose a function to delete a single message.
+   - :white_check_mark: `deleteMessage(id)` Should expose a function to delete a single message.
-1. :warning: `delete.js`
+1. :white_check_mark: `delete.js`
-   - `deleteMessage(id)`: Should accept a message element `id` and then remove the correct element from the DOM.
+   - :white_check_mark: `deleteMessage(id)`: Should accept a message element `id` and then remove the correct element from the DOM.
-   - Should also remove the corresponding message from the private array that was created in the previous module.
+   - :white_check_mark: Should also remove the corresponding message from the private array that was created in the previous module.

 ## Helpful hints